tdawes93/restaurant-budget/README.md

 ### Issues/Bugs resolved during testing

 - Upon deployment the dictionary showing the current weeks bookings that was printed to the terminal was difficult to read and spread over across two lines.
+This was resolved by installing the pprint() function to make it clearer in the terminal with each new key:value pairing print on a new line.
+- The fix above then created a new bug.
+In Python 3.8 + print orders dictionaries in order of creation of key:value pairs. pprint() orders them alphabectially of key.
+This was solved by adding "sort_dicts=False" inside each pprint function.

 - If the user selected "Y" to return to the main menu within function "restart()" and then selected "N" to end the app once "restart()" is run a second time, two identical print statements were returned in the format:
      > "Thank you for using the restaurant management app.